yipengliu/yipengliu.github.io/_pages/main-en.md

 3. Member, IEEE Signal Processing Society Computational Imaging (SPS CI) Technical Committee, 2025 - 2027
 4. Member, IEEE Circuits and Systems Society Multimedia Systems and Applications (CASS MSA) Technical Committee, 2024 - 2028
 5. APSIPA Distinguished Lecturer, 2022 - 2023
-6. Lead Guest Editor, Signal Processing: Image Communication special issue on Tensor Image Processing, 2017 - 2019
+6. Lead Guest Editor, Signal Processing: Image Communication, special issue on Tensor Image Processing, 2017 - 2019
-7. Publicity Chair, ICASSP 2025 Satellite Event Suzhou, China
+7. Publicity Chair, ICASSP 2025 Satellite Event Suzhou, China, 2025
-8. Lead Chair, ICME 2025 workshop on Big Surveillance Data Analysis and Processing
+8. Lead Chair, ICME 2025 workshop on Big Surveillance Data Analysis and Processing, 2025
 9. Guest Editor, Journal of Systems Engineering and Electronics (English Edition), 2022 - 2024
-10. Member, Youth Working Committee, China Society of Image and Graphics
-11. Member, Multimedia Technology Committee, China Computer Federation
-12. Multiple times as PhD defense committee member at world-renowned universities, including Skoltech (Russia)

 # <a id="Honors"></a>Honors

 1. Best Paper Award, 20th IEEE International Symposium on Broadband Multimedia Systems and Broadcasting (IEEE BMSB 2025)
 2. Best Demo Award, 26th IEEE International Conference on Multimedia and Expo (ICME 2025)
 3. Second Prize, Sichuan Provincial Natural Science Award 2023 (ranked second)
-4. 15th Batch Reserve Candidate for Sichuan Provincial Academic and Technical Leaders, 2024
-5. World's Top 2% Scientists (Stanford University), 2022, 2023, 2024
+4. World's Top 2% Scientists, Stanford University and Elsevier, 2022, 2023, 2024
-6. Best Demo Award, 24th IEEE International Workshop on Multimedia Signal Processing (MMSP 2022)
+5. Best Demo Award, 24th IEEE International Workshop on Multimedia Signal Processing (MMSP 2022)
-7. APSIPA Distinguished Lecturer for 2022-2023
+6. APSIPA Distinguished Lecturer for 2022-2023
-8. First Prize, Outstanding Paper Award, First Sichuan-Chongqing Academic Conference, 2020
-9. Senior Member, Institute of Electrical and Electronics Engineers, 2017
-10. Flemish Government Overseas Conference Support Award, 2012, 2014

 # <a id="Biography"></a>Biography

 Yipeng Liu is a full professor with school of information and communication engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, China, in 2006 and 2011, respectively.
-He has been studied and worked at UESTC, Huawei Technologies and University of Leuven.
+He has studied and worked at UESTC, Huawei Technologies and University of Leuven.

 His research interest is tensor computations for signal processing.
 He has published over 100 papers, coauthored two books, “Tensor Computation for Data Analysis” by Springer and “Tensor Regression” in Foundations and Trends® in Machine Learning, and edited one book “Tensors for Data Processing” by Elsevier.
 He has received the IEEE BMSB 2025 Best Paper Award, and IEEE ICME 2025 Best Demo Award.
 He has been an associate editor for IEEE Transactions on Image Processing, and a senior area editor for IEEE Signal Processing Letters.
 He has delivered 6 tutorials for IEEE flagship conferences, and he is the APSIPA Distinguished Lecturer 2022-2023.